SAISH1609/roadmap-deploy/backend/README.md

 ## Features

 - **User Authentication**: JWT-based authentication with user registration and login
-- **Email Verification**: Users start as unverified, can be verified via admin or API
 - **Roadmap Management**: Interactive roadmaps with topics and resources
 - **Team Collaboration**: Create teams, invite members, track team progress
 - **Progress Tracking**: Individual and team progress on roadmaps